 Residential projects include projects for the construction or repair of a new or existing residence, including improvements in “secondary buildings” to the residence.
-Improvements in secondary buildings would include work on things such as pool houses and seperate garages.
+This includes single-family houses, duplexes, triplexes, quadruplexes, or units in a multi-unit structure used for residential purposes.
+Improvements in secondary buildings would include work on things such as pool houses and separate garages.

 Wondering what the Residential Disclosure Statement says?